romgain/jest-websocket-mock/README.md

 ## Run assertions on received messages

-`jest-websocket-mock` registers custom jest matchers to make assertions on received messages easier:
+`vitest-websocket-mock` registers custom vitest matchers to make assertions on received messages easier:

 - `.toReceiveMessage`: async matcher that waits for the next message received